paulmelis/pm_markdown_extensions/README.md

 However, for some more exotic markdown input the code could still be buggy, please report here if you find any issues.

+As this extension does slightly more work than the original `attr_list` it is somewhat slower.
+Using a simple test (`performance.py`) the difference appears to be fairly small though, around 3% extra time.

 ## Usage

 Add attributes to your markdown as usual (as described [here](https://python-markdown.github.io/extensions/attr_list)).